 You worked for weeks — no, months on your lawn.
 You bought all the lawn care supplies, you planned your fertilizer, and you’re ready for results.
 As a proud homeowner, you plan on being the first one in the neighborhood to have lush, green, growing grass.
 Except, you look at your grass one day, and it’s...dead.
 Now what?

 There are many other reasons, but these are the most common.
 If you realized one or more might have been the culprit behind your dead grass, don’t worry!
-At Simple Lawn Solutions, we’re here to help you learn more about your lawn, even with dead grass, to bring it back to life.
+At Simple Lawn Solutions, we’re here to help you learn more about your lawn.

 When homeowners see dead grass, they often try to take matters into their own hands quickly.
 We see a lot of common mistakes that either put your lawn in worse shape or just waste your time and money.
 One of the most common mistakes we see is homeowners trying to fertilize their dead grass.
 If you have dead grass, fertilizer will do nothing to bring it back; you are essentially pouring high-quality fertilizer down the drain!
 But we understand that some homeowners aren’t sure if their lawn is dead or just dormant, so they fertilize to test.
 We have a test that won’t waste any money, the tug test.
 Tug on a patch of brown grass.
 If only the blades come off, then your lawn is dormant, but if a chunk of soil easily comes out with the brown grass, then your lawn is dead!